 Roughly once a week you will turn in a homework set, usually due on Fridays by 2pm.
 Note that you may always turn in your homework early, for example, at the beginning of the class before they are due.
 See our website for details about homework assignments and due dates.
 Solutions should be written neatly or typed, and stapled if you have more than one page.
 You must show all work to receive credit.
 Although I encourage you to discuss ideas for most exercises with other class members, your write-up must be your own individual work.
 (Read assignments carefully to determine when collaboration is not permitted.)
 You should attempt the exercises on your own before consulting your classmates or attending my office hours.
 Many exercises will require a written explanation of the process you used in order to answer the question.
 The processes you use will most likely be different from those of the rest of the class.
 Take notes while discussing ideas with your classmates, but decide on the final organization and wording of your write-up on your own.
 Your work should be your own expression.
 This means you should not share or have someone else look at your collected homework before it is graded.
 You are required to list anyone with whom you discussed the homework.
 Assignments will be considered late if they are not turned in by the time and date they are due.
-You may turn in one late assignment (any time before Sunday at 1pm, 47 hours after it is due) without penalty.
+You may turn in two late assignments (any time before Sunday at 1pm, 47 hours after it is due) without penalty.
 I will also drop your lowest homework grade.
+Use these wisely!
+Beyond your two free lates, there will be a 10% penalty for each 24 hour period an assignment is late after the due date and time up to four days.
+Anything turned in four or more days late will have a 50% penalty.
+Be sure to turn in everything!
+Work will receive at least partial credit up until the time I return assignments to the class.
 Each assignment will be worth 30 points.
 Neat work (including stapling if more than one page, and no jagged-edged papers, in addition to neat writing or typed papers) will earn one bonus point.